Nonlinear manifestations of photon acceleration in time-dependent metasurfaces: tunable broadband harmonics generation

 Before the demonstration of the first laser by Theodore Maiman, light propagation was widely considered to be a linear process, with the photons not expected to interact with each other.
 This simple understanding of light-matter interactions was overturned in the early 1960's in second harmonic generation experiments by Franken \textit{et al.} \cite{Franken1961}.
 From this demonstration of the merger between two photons into a photon with doubled energy, the nonlinear optics was born.
 Subsequent realizations of the third \cite{Maker1986} and higher-order \cite{Burnett1977} harmonics enabled efficient light sources \cite{Yamada1993}, high-resolution microscopy \cite{Campagnola2003,Debarre2006}, and produced some of the most sensitive optical characterization techniques \cite{Heinz1982,Shen1989,Shurik2011}.

 However, fundamental effects limit the efficiency and spectral range of the canonical nonlinear processes.
 Mainly, the very nature of the standard $n$-photon processes (where $n \geq 2$ is an integer) dictates that a narrow-band laser pulse centered at the frequency $\omega_L$ with the spectral width $\Delta \omega_L$ cannot produce upconverted photons with the frequencies $\Omega_n$ outside of the $|\Omega_n - n\omega_L|\lesssim \sqrt{n} \Delta \omega_L$ spectral interval.
 While using high-finesse optical cavities or other resonant structures can enhance the efficiency of harmonics generation, they even further limit the spectral range of the nonlinearly generated photons.
-Thus, a fundamental challenge is to find a nonlinear optical process that enables efficient nonlinear frequency conversion, yet does not sacrifice the spectral width, and is not constrained by the integer frequency condition.
-In this Article, we utilize one such process: up-conversion of mid-infrared (MIR) light undergoing rapid blue-shifting---also known as photon acceleration \cite{Mendonca2000}---in a resonant nonlinear metasurface.
+Thus, a fundamental challenge is to find a nonlinear optical process that enables efficient nonlinear frequency conversion without sacrificing the spectral bandwidth.
+In this Article, we propose and experimentally realize one such process: upconversion of mid-infrared (MIR) light undergoing rapid blue-shifting---also known as photon acceleration \cite{Mendonca2000}---in a resonant nonlinear metasurface.